OctopusDeploy/People/Engineering.md

 - Every venture has mundane tasks, but I'm the one that can be trusted to get them done and get them done right, and usually with a handful of ingenuity.
 - I recognize and accept that change is constant, and my approach allows me to tactfully challenge, or confidently adapt, depending on which I deem appropriate.
 - I have proven I can decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
-- I possess writing skills that let me be clear, concise, articulate, and persuasive in all of my outgoing communications.
+- I possess writing skills that let me be clear, concise, articulate, and persuasive.

 ### I've become a student of my craft